Patient education: Crohn disease (Beyond the Basics)

 Crohn disease and colon cancer — Having Crohn disease increases your risk of developing colorectal cancer.
 Your risk depends on how long you have had Crohn disease and how much of your colon is affected.
-(See "Colorectal cancer surveillance in inflammatory bowel disease".)
+(See "Surveillance and management of dysplasia in patients with inflammatory bowel disease".)

 To find colorectal cancer as soon as possible, most experts recommend that people with Crohn disease start having colon cancer screening early and often.
 For some people, this might mean having a colonoscopy eight years after being diagnosed, and then once per year thereafter.
 (See "Patient education: Colonoscopy (Beyond the Basics)".)